moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 The workspace is defined with a [`buf.work.yaml`](v1/buf-work-yaml.md), and makes it possible for users to consolidate multiple modules into a single buildable unit (just like `build.roots` used to do).
-In the example above, you can define a `buf.work.yaml` at the root of your VCS repository with the following:
+In the example above, you can define a `buf.work.yaml` at the root of your VCS repository with this:

 ```yaml title="buf.work.yaml"
 version: v1